Energy

 - Specify drip trays to capture any spilled acid.

-- Provide space above the batteries for a hygrometer to check their charge levels.
+- Provide space above the batteries for a hydrometer to check their charge levels.

 - Install a cover or shroud over the batteries to prevent accidental shorting.